Pragati0302/Pragati0302/README.md

 - 👋 Hi, I’m @Pragati0302
-- 👀 I’m interested in Frontend Development, C programming and consulting.
+- 👀 I’m interested in Frontend Development, Java programming and consulting.
 - 🌱 I’m currently learning Backend Development and Data structures.
 - 💞️ I’m looking to collaborate on frontend projects and live projects.
 - 📫 How to reach me: Mail me at priyadarshinip.1234@gmail.com